FrancisRussell/zoog/README.md

   files which contained ReplayGain information.
 You're unlikely to want this option as the main use of `opusgain` is modify files which were generated this way.

+* `--output-gain-mode=auto`: In this mode, `opusgain` will set the output gain in the Opus binary header such that each track is album-normalized in album mode, or track-normalized otherwise.
+In album mode, this results in all tracks having the same output gain value as well as the same `R128_ALBUM_GAIN` tag.

+* `--output-gain-mode=track`: In this mode, `opusgain` will set the output gain in the Opus binary header such that each track is track-normalized, even if album mode is enabled.
+In album mode, this results in all tracks having the same different output gain values as well as different `R128_ALBUM_GAIN` tags, but their `R128_TRACK_GAIN` tags will be identical.
+  Unless you know what you're doing, you probably don't want this option.

 * `-a`: Enables album mode.
 In this case, the internal gain will be set to an identical value for all specified files with the files being considered as if they were a single audio file. `R128_ALBUM_GAIN` tags will also be generated.